tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A URI designating what this Service Access Point provides.</td>
+			<td>The category describing this Service Access Point variant, denoted by an IRI.</td>
 		</tr>
 		<tr>
-			<td>Notes</td>
+			<td>Usage</td>
-			<td>Some suggested values are the URIs ac:Thumbnail, ac:Trailer, ac:LowerQuality, ac:MediumQuality, ac:GoodQuality, ac:BestQuality, and ac:Offline.
-Additional URIs from communities of practice may be introduced.</td>
+			<td>Values SHOULD be selected from the Controlled Vocabulary for Audubon Core variant.
+In text-based systems such as tables, IRI values MUST be in unabbreviated form.</td>
 		</tr>
 	</tbody>
 </table>